lollocava00/1-D-Supernova-shock-radius-evolution/README.md

   $$ t= 2\cdot 10^4,4\cdot 10^4,6\cdot 10^4,8\cdot 10^4, 10^5, 2\cdot 10^5,3\cdot 10^5, 4\cdot 10^5,5\cdot 10^5 \, yrs $$

 at first, the contribution of radiative cooling is neglected.
-The first set of plots shows the evolution of the different quantities between $2\cdot 10^4$ and $10^5$years, while figure 2 only focuses on the time span that goes from $10^5$ to $5\cdot 10^5$ years.
+The first set of plots shows the evolution of the different quantities between $2\cdot 10^4$ and $10^5$ years, while figure 2 only focuses on the time span that goes from $10^5$ to $5\cdot 10^5$ years.
 The scale of the variables on both axis except for the velocity is logarithmic.

 In this case a smooth expansion of the shock wave is observed.